Typical price ranges

 How to get accurate quotes

-Get at least three written quotes, and make sure each one specifies the repair method, number of piers or anchors, warranty terms, and whether the permit is included.
-Vague quotes that say "foundation stabilization — lump sum" are a red flag.
+Get at least three written bids, and make sure each one specifies the number of piers, pier type, depth to bearing strata, and whether the quote includes permits and inspections.
+Vague "foundation stabilization" quotes that don't itemize are hard to compare.